Santiago Bueno: International career

 Bueno has represented Uruguay at under-17 and under-20 youth international levels.
 In December 2019, he was called up to the under-23 team for the 2020 CONMEBOL Pre-Olympic Tournament.

 On 21 October 2022, Bueno was named in Uruguay's 55-man preliminary squad for the 2022 FIFA World Cup, but did not make it to the final squad.
 He made his debut with the full side on 24 March 2023, starting in a 1–1 friendly draw against Japan at the Japan National Stadium in Tokyo.
+On 31 May 2026, he was named in Uruguay's 26-man squad for the 2026 FIFA World Cup.

 Personal life

 Bueno is the younger brother of professional footballer Gastón Bueno.
 His cousin Gonzalo Bueno is a former Uruguayan youth international.